Genetic purging: The example of inbreeding depression due to recessive lethals

-As an example of genetic purging, consider a large population where there are recessive lethal alleles segregating at very low frequency in many loci, so that each individual carries on the average one of these alleles.
-Although about 63% of the individuals carry at least one of these lethal alleles, almost none carry two copies of the same lethal.
+As an example of genetic purging, consider a large population where there are recessive lethal alleles segregating at very low frequency in many loci, so that each gamete carries on the average one of these alleles.
+Although about 63% of the gametes carry at least one of these lethal alleles, almost no individual carry two copies of the same lethal.
 Therefore, since lethals are considered completely recessive (i.e., they are harmless in heterozygosis), they cause almost no deaths.
 Now assume that population size reduces to a small value (say N=10), and remains that small for many generations.
 As inbreeding increases, the probability of being homozygous for one (or more) of these lethal alleles also increases, causing fitness to decline.
 However, as those lethals begin to occur in homozygosis, natural selection begins purging them.
 The figure to the right gives the expected decline of fitness against the number of generations, taking into account just the increase in inbreeding F (red line), or both inbreeding and purging (blue line, computed using the purged inbreeding coefficient g).
 This example shows that purging can be very efficient in preventing inbreeding depression.
 However, for non-lethal deleterious alleles, the efficiency of purging would be smaller, and it can require larger populations to overcome genetic drift.

-Genome renewal
+Relevance to the evolution of reproductive systems

-The yeast Saccharomyces cerevisiae and Saccharomyces paradoxus have a life cycle that alternates between long periods of asexual reproduction as a diploid, ending in meiosis that is usually immediately followed selfing, with only rare outcrossing.
+Inbreeding depression and purging play a major role in the evolution of reproductive systems.
+As an example, they determine when selfing becomes at an advantage compared to outcrossing.
+Another example is the genomic renewal in yeasts.
+Saccharomyces cerevisiae and Saccharomyces paradoxus have a life cycle that alternates between long periods of asexual reproduction as a diploid, ending in meiosis that is usually immediately followed selfing, with only rare outcrossing.
 Recessive deleterious mutations accumulate during the diploid expansion phase, and are purged during selfing: this purging has been termed "genome renewal".